terrimporter/18SClassifier/README.md

 # Introduction

-This repository contains training sets that can be used with the Ribosomal Database Project classifier (Wang et al., 2007) to taxonomically assign Eukaryote 18S rDNA sequences.
+This repository contains trained reference sets that can be used with the Ribosomal Database Project classifier (Wang et al., 2007) to taxonomically assign Eukaryote 18S rDNA sequences.

 # Releases

 ## July 12, 2018

 18Sv2.0 was created to classify Eukaryotes for Jesse Hoage's Master's thesis.
-18S rDNA sequences were mined from GenBank in 2017.
+18S rDNA sequences were mined from GenBank July 24, 2017.

 18Sv1.0 was created to specifically classify diatoms (Bacillariophyta).
-18S rDNA sequences were mined from GenBank in 2016.
+18S rDNA sequences were mined from GenBank August 25, 2016.

 # References